thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-llm-security/README.md

 1. Install Python (version >= 3.9) from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.

+2. Install MongoDB by following the instructions on the [official MongoDB website](https://docs.mongodb.com/manual/installation/).

+3. Install `pip` if it is not already installed.
+You can download and install it by following the instructions on the [official pip website](https://pip.pypa.io/en/stable/installation/).

-2. Clone the repository:
+4. Clone the repository:
     ```sh
     git clone <repository-url>
     ```

-3. Create a virtual environment:
+5. Create a virtual environment:
     ```sh
     python -m venv venv
     ```

-4. Activate the virtual environment:
+6. Activate the virtual environment:
     - On Windows:
         ```sh
         .\venv\Scripts\activate
          ```

-5. Navigate to the `responsible-ai-llm-security` directory:
+    - On Linux/Mac:
         ```sh
+        source venv/bin/activate
+        ```

+7. Navigate to the `responsible-ai-llm-security` directory:
+    ```sh
     cd responsible-ai-llm-security
     ```

-6. Navigate to `src` directory:
+8. Navigate to `src` directory:
     ```sh
     cd src
     ```

-7. Now, install the requirements:
+9. Now, install the requirements:
     ```sh
     pip install -r ../requirements/requirement.txt
     ```